fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 }
 ```

-But there is a important detail, if we sample the checkerboard in world space, then moving an object might make the pattern look like it’s “stuck to the world” rather than painted on the object.
+But there is an important detail, if we sample the checkerboard in world space, then moving an object might make the pattern look like it’s “stuck to the world” rather than painted on the object.
 To make the checkerboard behave like an actual object texture, I transform the hit point into the object’s local space using the inverse model matrix.

 ```cpp
 // Transform hit point to object local space